Michelle Price, AHP Lead, Person Centred Care

 The Neurological Conditions Implementation Group (NCIG) has recognised that there are significant delays in getting a diagnosis for people in Wales who experience neurological symptoms.
 This has been exacerbated by the Covid-19 pandemic and the difficulty recruiting to consultant neurologist posts.
 This can result in significant distress to those who are awaiting a diagnosis, increases in unplanned admissions and emergency department attendances, delays in treatment and potentially worse outcomes for patients.
 Service users across Wales have highlighted their frustration at the time it takes to get a diagnosis of a neurological condition and the impact this has on their lives.
-Focusing on improving this first element of the patient journey has potential to improve outcomes for people with neurological conditions and release capacity in the system to enable further service improvements.
+Focusing on improving this first element of the patient journey has the potential to improve outcomes for people with neurological conditions and release capacity in the system to enable further service improvements.

 – Collate data on current waiting time and pathways from primary care referral to diagnosis